Pcode27/Ukweli_Lens/README.md

 # Ukweli_Lens

-A small Django-based fact-checking assistant and API for Ukweli Lens.
+Truth Verifier (Fact-Checking Engine)s.

 ## Overview

-This repository contains the Ukweli_Lens project: a Django app with an API for claim verification and related utilities.
+This repository contains the Ukweli_Lens project: a multilingual AI fact-checking engine built for Kenya’s unique linguistic and cultural landscape.
+It detects and verifies misinformation in English, Kiswahili, and Sheng, with a special focus on Technology-Facilitated Gender-Based Violence (TFGBV) and high-risk political/ethnic incitement.

 ## Quick start